Danger Room: Utopia

 Danger joins Rogue and Gambit to help the X-Men settle the unrest in San Francisco.
 She saves a child who mistakes her for a Transformer.
 She comes to aid Rogue and Gambit during a fight with Ares and later departs with the two to find Trance and any other students still out during the riots.
 After locating Trance, they are attacked by Ms. Marvel who manages to seriously damage her shoulder.

 After the events of Utopia, Danger is seen being repaired by Madison Jeffries when they are attacked by Emplate.
 Danger tries to defend Madison only to be further damaged by Emplate.
 After being repaired, at the request of Cyclops, she informs the inhabitants of Utopia who Emplate is.
 She works alongside Madison, Rogue and the X-Club on erasing Legion's many personalities, and is offered the position of warden of Utopia by Emma, which she accepts because it also allows her to study the best and the worst of what humanity has to offer.
 Danger's first job was to interrogate Scalphunter who was forced into bringing five Predator Xs to Utopia.
 Armor confronts Danger, due to her being responsible for Wing's death.
 The get into a tussle.
 Danger was able to discover Armor's weakness and insists that they talk.
 Armor angrily expresses to Danger that her presence with the X-Men pisses on Wing's memory.
 Danger tells Armor, that she constantly reboots herself, but can't wipe out Wing's image in her memory.
 Armor is surprised that Danger can experience feelings of guilt, and she proceeds to tell her about Wing.

 Necrosha

 As warden of Utopia, some of the prisoners she guards include Empath, Sebastian Shaw and Donald Pierce.
 She uses her Virtual Reality technology in an attempt to rehabilitate them.
 During the invasion from Selene's forces, she detects an energy source, but then malfunctions and crashes.
-Then, Shinobi Shaw and Harry Leland (who have been resurrected by the T-O virus) appear and are ready to kill Shaw for preventing Selene's ascent to godhood.
+Then, Shinobi Shaw and Harry Leland (who have been resurrected by the techno-organic virus) appear and are ready to kill Shaw for preventing Selene's ascent to godhood.
 However, Danger is able to adapt to the mass increase and severed Shinobi's hand before Sebastian could be killed.